 A car tax refund does not apply to:

 As a rule it will take up to 6 weeks to get the car tax refund cheque.
-Contact Driver and Vehicle Licensing Agency in Swansea if the road tax refund does not come through.
+Contact Driver and Vehicle Licensing Agency in Swansea if the refund of road tax does not come through.

 Return the refund cheque to DVLA if the name is wrong.
 Send extra details to inform them the correct name for the replacement.
 It usually takes up to four weeks for them to return the amended cheque.